Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing: Human Communication of Uncertainty

 \subsection{Verbal uncertainty expressions}

-One way of expressing uncertainty is through a diverse set of verbal uncertainty expressions involving epistemic markers that range from factive verbs (\textit{notice}, \textit{think}, \textit{believe}), modal verbs (\textit{must}, \textit{might}), to adverbs (\textit{probably}, \textit{certainly}) and that can be used to form increasingly complex expressions (e.g., \textit{a slight yet plausible chance}).
-Their meaning is often captured by mapping them onto numerical probabilities, intervals, or thresholds \citep{Lichtenstein1967, BeythMarom1982, wesson2009verbal, Lassiter2010, vogel2022interpretation}.\footnote{For instance, quantitative semantic approaches propose that for any verbal uncertainty expression, there exists a probability threshold in the range $[0,1)$, such that an utterance is true if the probability of the described event exceeds this threshold \cite{Lassiter2010, Lassiter2017, Moss2015, Swanson2006, Yalcin2007, Yalcin2010}.} However, their meaning is inherently imprecise and context-dependent, lacking consistent interpretation across speakers and situations.
-For example, empirical studies suggest that interlocutors interpret \citep{Mosteller1990} and produce \citep{Tiel2022} the epistemic marker \textit{possible} to refer to a wide range of probabilities: 17\%--89\%, with an average estimate of around 42\%.
-There are various contextual factors shown to influence the production and interpretation of verbal uncertainty expressions, including event severity and base rates: participants interpreted verbal uncertainty expressions as indicating higher likelihoods for more frequent events compared to less frequent ones \cite{Wallsten1986}.
-When base-rates were controlled, these expressions also signaled greater likelihood for events with more severe consequences relative to those with less severe outcomes \cite{Weber1990, Bonnefon2006, Harris2011}.
-Despite their imprecision, verbal uncertainty expressions help speakers approximate their level of certainty, as they rarely have precise probabilities in mind about the truth of a proposition.
+One way of communicating uncertainty is through verbal expressions involving epistemic markers that range from factive verbs (\textit{notice}, \textit{think}, \textit{believe}), modal verbs (\textit{must}, \textit{might}), to adverbs (\textit{probably}, \textit{certainly}), which can form increasingly complex expressions (\textit{a slight yet plausible chance}).
+Their meaning is often captured by mapping them onto probabilities, intervals, or thresholds \citep{Lichtenstein1967, BeythMarom1982, wesson2009verbal, Lassiter2010, vogel2022interpretation}.\footnote{E.g.\@\ quantitative semantic approaches pose that any verbal expression is true given a threshold in $[0,1)$ if the probability of a described event exceeds it \cite{Lassiter2010, Lassiter2017, Moss2015, Swanson2006, Yalcin2007, Yalcin2010}.} However, their meaning is inherently imprecise and context-dependent, lacking consistent interpretation across speakers and situations.
+Empirical studies suggest that interlocutors interpret \citep{Mosteller1990} and produce \citep{Tiel2022} the epistemic marker \textit{possible} to refer to probabilities between 17\%--89\%, with an average of 42\%.
+There are various factors shown to influence the production and interpretation of verbal uncertainty expressions, including event severity and base rates: participants interpreted verbal expressions as indicating higher likelihoods for more frequent events compared to rarer ones \cite{Wallsten1986}.
+When base rates were controlled, these expressions also signaled greater likelihood for events with more severe consequences relative to less severe ones \cite{Weber1990, Bonnefon2006, Harris2011}.
+Despite their imprecision, verbal uncertainty expressions help speakers approximate their confidence, as they can rarely compute precise probabilities.